 As you'll probably guess from the name, Unblock VPN (opens in new tab) is all about enabling access to blocked websites and internet services.
 Netflix isn't on the list, but the company claims it can unlock, BBC iPlayer, Hulu, Sky, ABC, Fox, Facebook, YouTube, Twitter, Skype, VoIP and more.

-The location list isn't as impressive, with IPs available from just eight countries.
-Most of this VPN's servers are in the US and UK, with others in Germany, Sweden, Netherlands, Czech Republic, Slovakia, and Israel.
+The location list isn't as impressive, with a tiny 21 servers spread across just nine countries.
+Most are in the US and UK, with others in Canada, Germany, Sweden, Netherlands, Czech Republic, Slovakia, and Israel.
 P2P is supported on the Swedish server only.

 - Want to try Unblock VPN?
 Check out the website here (opens in new tab)

 Unblock VPN also offers a free 3-day trial.
-It's horribly restricted with a 5 minute connection time limit and a maximum of 20 connections a day, but it's enough to confirm that it unblocks a particular site, or maybe run a speed test, and it's more than you'll get with many providers.
+It's horribly restricted with a 5-minute connection time limit and a maximum of 20 connections a day, but it's enough to confirm that it unblocks a particular site, or maybe run a speed test, and it's more than you'll get with many providers.

 Unblock VPN's terms of service and policies page (opens in new tab) is truly amazing, in the way it does almost nothing right.
-It's absurdly long at almost 5,000 words.
+It's absurdly long at more than 6,000 words.
 It uses obscure legalese rather than clear English.
 It constantly refers to the 'legal order of the Czech Republic', something that we'd guess will be a total mystery to most potential customers.
 It's poorly organized, and leaves sections of up to 600 words in single blocks, without paragraph formatting, making it very difficult to read.
 And even if you fight through all that, it doesn't tell you everything you need to know.

 The company does provide a simple no-logging statement, claiming it "does not track the user's activities".
-But just as you're feeling reassured, it hits you with this: "The Provider is allowed to save operational and localization data that are created or processed when ensuring the services provided by the Provider or when performing the Contract, for maximum of 3 calendar months from their acquisition.
-Server logs are not used for tracking or censoring the User’s Internet activities."
+But just as you're feeling reassured, it hits you with this: "The Provider is allowed to save server logs that are created or processed when ensuring the services provided by the Provider or when performing the Contract, for maximum of 3 calendar months from their acquisition.
+Server logs are not used for tracking of transmitted content or censoring of the User’s Internet activities."